coredashio/community/README.md

 If we look at the Observability and Analysis segment of the CNCF Landscape, the three projects in metrics based monitoring (Prometheus, Cortex and Thanos) are all Prometheus ingest format and PromQL based solutions.
-The other graduated or incubating projects are fluentd in logging which has no standard ingest protocol or query language yet and Jaeger and OpenTracing, which have a standard protocol, but customized visualization / UX per solution.
+The other graduated or incubating projects are Fluentd and Jaeger.
+Fluentd is a logging solution, which has no standard ingest protocol or query language yet.
+Jaeger has a custom ingestion protocol and custom querying / visualization / UX, and the community is standardizing the ingesting format with OpenTelemetry.

 To give this new project the best chance of being successful, reducing the initial scope to provide faster value for end users is ideal from our perspective.